heroku/kafka-packaging-scripts/README.md

       `Makefile`'s of [kafka-packaging](https://github.com/confluentinc/kafka-packaging).
 * `SCALA_VERSIONS`:  Space-separated list of Scala versions to use for Scala-dependent projects.
 These should just be extracted from the Kafka build scripts.
 Examples: `2.10.4`, `2.9.1 2.9.2 2.10.4 2.11.5`
+* `LIBRDKAFKA_VERSION`:  [librdkafka](https://github.com/edenhill/librdkafka) follows its own version naming
+  convention, which is different from other packages in the Confluent Platform.
+This setting is important to pick up the correct librdkafka packages (once generated/packaged) from `output/`, but as of yet it does not affect the build in any other way, e.g. it is NOT used to control which exact code version of librdkafka we are building.
 * `REVISION`:  Packages go into yum/apt/... repositories organized by `CONFLUENT_VERSION`.
 If we need to release any updates to packages *with the same version* (cf. `CONFLUENT_VERSION`), the `REVISION` needs to be bumped up so the packages go into the same repositories but are treated as updates to the existing packages.